Why Should I Use Training Resources in Project Management Software?

 Communal training resources such as community forums can allow knowledge and idea-sharing across teams, businesses, and industries.
 Community resources extend beyond the reliance on your project management vendor for support and allow you to reach out to a worldwide community of software users.

 The importance of training resources in project management software

 Proper training is critical to employee effectiveness and project success.
 Two key benefits of employee training are:

 - Training resources address employee weaknesses.

 For instance, project management software training allows you to help employees strengthen the skills they need to improve, and enables all team members to reach a higher level of skill, knowledge, and ability.
-Widespread and consistent training can help reduce any weak links within your team, so that some members no longer have to rely heavily on others for help with completing basic tasks.
+Widespread and consistent training can help reduce any weak links within your team so some members no longer have to rely heavily on others for help with completing basic tasks.

 - Training resources improve employee performance by increasing their awareness of best practices and procedures.

-For example, an employee may discover there is a much quicker way to complete a task that they were previously spending an excessive amount of time on.
+For example, an employee may discover a much quicker way to complete a task that they were previously spending an excessive amount of time on.
 Training ensures your team members are always up to date on changes that may impact their work.